h0lmes/mockservice/README.md

 Examples:

-    key1 = 1
+    id = 1

+or

-    user_data.first_name = "Albert Einstein"
+    user_data.first_name = Albert Einstein

-Apart from that to select specific alt you can also:
+Apart from that to select specific alt you can:
-- either send **Mock-Alt** header in HTTP request
+- send **Mock-Alt** header in HTTP request
 - or use **Scenarios**.

 Multiple **Mock-Alt** headers supported per HTTP request.